the3million has regularly published research in collaboration with academics, researchers and partner organisations.

 Exploring young Europeans’ views on settlement, citizenship and political participation (2020)

-Funded by the Greater London Authority (GLA) Citizens’ Led Engagement Programme, this community research project explores the experiences of 16-30-year-old European Londoners applying to the EU Settlement Scheme and their views on citizenship and political participation.
+This community research funded by the Greater London Authority (GLA) Citizens’ Led Engagement Programme explored the experiences of 16-30-year-old European Londoners applying to the EU Settlement Scheme and their views on citizenship and political participation.
 The project, led by Alexandra Bulat, involved 13 young European peer researchers who did work placements with the3million and conducted focus groups with 11 nationalities in the summer of 2019.

 Experiences and impact of the EU Settlement Scheme (2019)